kubestellar/kubestellar/docs/content/direct/packaging.md

 `make ko-build-local` will make a local image for just the local platform.
 This is used in local testing.

-### KubeStellar controller-manager Helm Chart

-There is a Helm chart that is designed to be instantiated in a KubeFlex hosting cluster, once per WDS.
-The focus of the chart is getting the KubeStellar controller-manager installed.

-The source for the Helm chart is in the `chart/` directory. `make chart` (re)derives it from local sources.
-This is not included in `make all-generated`.

-This chart creates (among other things) a `Deployment` object that runs a container from the [KubeStellar controller-manager container image](#kubestellar-controller-manager-container-image).

-The chart is published at the OCI repository `ghcr.io/kubestellar/kubestellar/controller-manager-chart`.
-A GitHub Actions workflow (in `.github/workflows/goreleaser.yml`) specializes and publishes this chart as part of [the release process](release.md).

-By our development practices and not doing any manual hacking, we maintain the association that the OCI image tagged `$VERSION` contains a Helm chart that declares its `version` and its `appVersion` to be `$VERSION` and that chart has a Deployment that uses the kubestellar-controller-manager container image tagged `$VERSION`.

 ### clusteradm container image

 The kubestellar GitHub repository has a script,